Key Takeaways:

 Difficulty sleeping

 These reactions are even more common when people unknowingly consume a high mg of THC without understanding their tolerance.
+Overconsumption can feel uncomfortable and may resemble a cannabis overdose, even though that is not the same as a typical fatal overdose.
 Just because cannabis education is growing, doesn’t mean the average person is informed about how edibles work, or how they can affect you for hours or even days.
+THC content can also make dosing less predictable, since only 17% of cannabis products are accurately labeled.
+If you have medication concerns, talk to a doctor before using cbd edibles or other cannabis products.

 Can Medical Marijuana Edibles Be Safer?